 Eliminating any external source of high T levels is often the first line of treatment for high T caused by medication or steroid use.

-Stop taking anabolic steroids immediately and see your doctor to monitor any changes in your T levels.
-If you’re on T supplements or TRT, talk to your doctor about how your T levels might respond if you’re taken off those medications.
+Stop taking anabolic steroids immediately and consult with a doctor to monitor any changes in your T levels.
+If you’re on T supplements or TRT, talk with a doctor about how your T levels might respond if you’re taken off those medications.

 Making lifestyle changes can also help if you’ve been receiving T supplementation because you have low T.

-If a tumor is causing your T levels to spike, your doctor may recommend surgery to remove the tumor.
-If the tumor is cancerous, your doctor will discuss the next steps with you to treat and eliminate the cancer from your body.
+If a tumor is causing your T levels to spike, a doctor may recommend surgery to remove the tumor.
+If the tumor is cancerous, a doctor will discuss the next steps with you to determine the best course of treatment.

 Treatments for people with vulvas